azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

 :triangular_flag_on_post: **Goal:** Index an unstructured data set with Cognitive Search

 1. Add another index to the Azure Search instance, but this time enable Cognitive Search
-1. Index an existing data set coming from `Azure Blob` (data set can be downloaded [here](data/search-dataset-cognitive.zip))
+1. Index an existing data set coming from `Azure Blob` (data set can be downloaded [here](https://github.com/aidevcollege/aidevcollege/raw/master/day2/CognitiveSearch/data/search-dataset-cognitive.zip))

 In the first part, we've seen that Azure Search can index data like PDFs, PowerPoints, etc., as long as the documents are easily machine readable (=text).
 [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/cognitive-search-concept-intro) allows us to also index unstructured data.
 More precisely, it add capabilities for data extraction, natural language processing (NLP), and image processing to Azure Search indexing pipeline (for more see [here](https://docs.microsoft.com/en-us/azure/search/cognitive-search-concept-intro#key-features-and-concepts)).
 In Azure Cognitive Search, a skillset responsible for the pipeline of the data and consists of multiple skills.
 Some skills have been pre-included, but it is also possible for us to write our own skills.

 [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/cognitive-search-quickstart-blob)

-As before, let's upload our data to Blob Storage and let Azure Search index it from there - in a separate index obviously.
-In our existing Storage Account, we'll create a new `Blob container`, where we'll upload our [dataset](../data/search-dataset-cognitive.zip) to.
+As before, let's **unzip and upload the unzipped data** to Blob Storage and let Azure Search index it from there - in a separate index obviously.
+In our existing Storage Account, we'll create a new `Blob container`, where we'll upload our [dataset](https://github.com/aidevcollege/aidevcollege/raw/master/day2/CognitiveSearch/data/search-dataset-cognitive.zip) to.

 Once we're done, we'll repeat the steps from before, `Import Dataset`, walk through the wizard, but this time, we'll configure the `Cognitive Search` part in the second tab.